scientificLibs/PDFxTMD/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.
+This project is licensed under the GPL-3.0 License.
 For more details, see the [LICENSE](LICENSE) file.

 ---